Sally Satel: Viewpoints

+Satel is considered a political conservative, a description she rejects.

-In her book P.C.
+In her 2001 book P.C.
 M.D., Satel critiques what she sees as the burgeoning phenomenon of politically correct (PC) medicine, which seeks to address what its proponents view as social oppression by reorganizing the distribution of public health resources.
 She argues that incorporating social justice into the mission of medicine diverts attention and resources from the effort to prevent and combat disease for everyone.
-She is considered a political conservative, a description she rejects.

-In a June 2004 meeting of the National Advisory Council for the Center for Mental Health Services, Satel called for an increase in the amount of funding for responsible involuntary care for psychiatric patients who are a danger to themselves or to others, or who are gravely disabled.

-Satel supports legally recognizing same-sex marriages.
+Satel supports assisted outpatient treatment of gravely disabled psychiatric patients.
+This is a type of involuntary treatment in which the person with schizophrenia or other serious mental health condition stays at home instead of being locked in a psychiatric hospital, but is required to take medication or other treatment.
+She describes assisted outpatient treatment as "a form of civil-court-ordered community treatment for patients who are known to be self-destructive or dangerous when off their medication".

-She supports the medical prescription of opioids such as hydrocodone (Vicodin), oxycodone (OxyContin), morphine or methadone to relieve the pain of patients for whom nonsteroidal anti-inflammatory drugs and other interventions have proved ineffective.
+Since 2004 she has written a series of opinion pieces in support of the medical prescription of opioids to relieve the pain of patients for whom nonsteroidal anti-inflammatory drugs and other interventions have proved ineffective.
 Satel acknowledges that such opioids have abuse potential.
 She points to data showing that people who abuse prescribed medications often have a history of substance abuse, or they are currently in psychological distress or have a psychiatric illness.
-Data also show they are not typically pain patients who fell unwittingly into a drug habit.
+She argues that data also show they are not typically pain patients who fell unwittingly into a drug habit: “When you scratch the surface of someone who is addicted to painkillers, you usually find a seasoned drug abuser with a previous habit involving pills, alcohol, heroin or cocaine.
+Contrary to media portrayals, the typical OxyContin addict does not start out as a pain patient who fell unwittingly into a drug habit.”

-Satel's employer, AEI, has received funding from Purdue Pharma, a company known as the maker of OxyContin, one of the drugs abused in the opioid epidemic in the United States.
-In numerous articles and appearances on radio and television, Satel has pushed back against indiscriminate restrictions on opioid prescribing.
-Satel claimed that she was not aware that Purdue had provided funding to AEI and that at she reached her conclusions independently.
+She supports regulated third-party payments to living kidney donors (e.g., tax breaks or extra money for retirement), with the goal of increasing the supply of kidneys available for transplant.

+She signed an April 2014 statement in Real Clear Politics supporting legally recognizing same-sex marriage but opposing any penalties against those who do "dissent" from this position.

+Personal life

+Satel received a kidney on March 4, 2006, from writer Virginia Postrel, after being diagnosed in 2004 with chronic kidney failure.
+She wrote an article in The New York Times chronicling her experience of searching for an organ donor.